m8rex/rumbas/README.md

   - Or Build the docker image with `docker build -t rumbas .`
 - Run rumbas:`docker run --rm -it -v <absolute_path_to_folder with rumbas structure>:/rumbas rumbas <relative path of exam in the mounted folder>`
   - Example `docker run --rm -it -v /Programming/rumbas/rumbas/examples/simple-example:/rumbas rumbas exams/rumbas-exam-test.json`
+  - Other Example `docker run --rm -it -v /Programming/rumbas/rumbas/examples/simple-example:/rumbas rumbas questions/question1.json`
+    - This compiles a single exercise by using the `template_exams/question_preview.json` template

 ### Without docker
 - Make sure python 3 is installed (and added to the path)